What Is Kojic Acid? Everything You Should Know And More!

 - Soap bars: Easy daily use, works on face and body

-- Serums: Higher concentration, targeted treatment
+- Serums: Higher concentration for targeted treatment

 - Creams: Good for dry skin, combines moisturizing

-- Masks: Weekly intensive treatment
+- Masks: Weekly intensive treatment option

 Safe Concentrations